-The university provides basic group life insurance at no cost to eligible employees, with the option to add more coverage for yourself and your dependents.
+The university provides basic group life insurance at no cost to eligible employees, with the option to purchase additional coverage for yourself and your dependents.
 All of the IU-sponsored group life plans are underwritten by The Standard Insurance Company ("The Standard").

 - Basic Group Life Insurance.
 Indiana University pays for the full cost of your Basic Group Life Insurance.
-The amount of coverage is two times your budgeted base annual salary up to a maximum of \$50,000 (1.3 times base annual salary at the age of 70).
+The amount of coverage is \$50,000.
 Dependent coverage is \$3,000 for your eligible spouse and \$1,000 for each eligible child.
-The plan also provides an Accidental Death and Dismemberment (AD&D) benefit equal to the amount of Basic Group Life insurance. - Supplemental Employee Life Insurance.
+The plan also provides a\$50,000 accidental death and dismemberment (AD&D) benefit. - Supplemental Employee Life Insurance.
 Employees who are eligible for Basic Life Insurance may purchase additional Supplemental Life Insurance.
 Coverage is available in one, two, three, or four times your budgeted base annual salary up to the guaranteed issue or maximum coverage amount.
 The cost of Supplemental Life Insurance is deducted from your paycheck on an after-tax basis. - Supplemental Dependent Life Insurance.
 Employees who are enrolled in Supplemental Employee Life Insurance may purchase additional Supplemental Dependent Life Insurance.
 Spouse coverage is available in four benefit amounts: \$10,000, \$20,000, \$30,000, or \$45,000.
-Dependent coverage is \$10,000 per dependent child from live birth through age 25.
+Dependent coverage is \$10,000 per dependent child through age 25.
 The cost of Supplemental Dependent Life Insurance is deducted from your paycheck on an after-tax basis.